 Can I buy a CPAP machine without a doctor?

-If you have any questions, our customer service team are on hand to help.
+We are here to help, so if you have any questions, our customer service team are on hand to help.

-Getting used to CPAP therapy
+Adapting to therapy

 CPAP Machines FAQs